-My employee keeps taking time off to look after her children – What are my options?
+Time off to look after children – What are my options?

 If you run a business you will frequently be faced with the problem of your employees ringing in to say that they will be late in; not arriving at all; or asking to leave work early due to an emergency.